w3f/Grants-Program/applications/GVM Bridge.md

 ## Future Plans
 Further refining components and add supports for new VMs.
-1. Complete all functions of GVM Bridge Framework.
-2. Complete the design of VM GABI.
-3. Complete all functions of WASM-Proxy pallet and WASM-Proxy pallet.
-4. Complete all functions of Trans4WABI and Trans4EABI; provide sample code.
-5. Tidy up and refactor the code.
+1. Tidy up and refactor the code.
-6. Add support for new features of WASM and EVM.
+2. Add support for new features of WASM and EVM.
-7. Add support for new VMs.
+3. Add support for new VMs.

 ## Additional Information :heavy_plus_sign: